msainsburydale/NeuralEstimators.jl/docs/src/API/simulation.md

 maternclusterprocess
 ```

-## Low-level functions
+## Covariance functions

-These low-level functions may be of use for various models.
+These covariance functions may be of use for various models.

 ```@docs
 matern